ysyk2021/the-career-development-method-harnessing-your-talents-and-passions-to-achieve-your-career-goals/src/chapter-3-2.md

-Chapter: Building a Career Development Plan: Techniques for Setting Meaningful and Realistic Career Goals
+Techniques for Setting Meaningful and Realistic Career Goals
 =========================================================================================================

 Setting meaningful and realistic career goals is critical for building a career development plan that aligns with your aspirations and potential.
 In this chapter, we will explore techniques for setting goals that are both meaningful and achievable.